benbaptist/minecraft-wrapper/stable-plugins/regions/README.md

 The regions data Storage files are `regions.pkl` and `files.pkl` and are in their plugin folder 'com.suresttexas00.regions'.
-The pickling is usually "human readable", but is not easy to read or edit.
-To get a pretty json copy or these files, run:<br>
+The pickling is usually "human readable", but they are not easy to read or edit.
+To get 'pretty' json copies of these files, run:<br>
 `//jsondumps`
 <br>